PAC Project (PAC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 PAC Project Historical Price

-According to the latest data gathered on PAC Project live price page, the current price of PAC Project is 0.00933962USD.
-The circulating supply of PAC Project(PAC) is 56.00M PAC , giving it a market capitalization of $523.01K.
+According to the latest data gathered on PAC Project live price page, the current price of PAC Project is 0.00717407USD.
+The circulating supply of PAC Project(PAC) is 56.00M PAC , giving it a market capitalization of $401.74K.

 The PAC Project Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PAC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.